muneer78/muneer78.github.io/_posts/2021-06-28-the-internet-as-we-know-it.md

 ---
 date: 2021-06-28
-title: The Internet As We Know It
+title: The internet as we know it
 tags: great-lines
 ---